Havanese vs Shih Tzu – Breed Comparison

 Havanese vs Shih Tzu Comparison: Barking

 This is the big one, and it might actually be the only question you really want answered.
 Which dog barks more, Havanese or Shih Tzu?
 The answer is probably not going to surprise you.
-While all small dog breeds have a stigma attached to them about incessant barking, Havanese dogs are actually very quiet.
+While all small dog have a stigma attached to them about incessant barking, Havanese dogs are actually very quiet.
 With proper training, your Havanese dog can be taught to bark almost never.

 Shih Tzu dogs are another story entirely.
 Similar to them being more difficult to train, it is more difficult to get them to stop their barking.
 This can be problematic if you live in an apartment building or if you are surrounded by active neighbors.
 As with any dog, a Shih Tzu can still be taught to be quiet, though this may not stop them from initiating a barking session.